From Optimization to Prediction: Transformer-Based Path-Flow Estimation to the Traffic Assignment Problem: Numerical Experiments

 \subsection{Model evaluation indicator}

 To evaluate the performance of the model, four measures are considered, one based on the UE condition and three classical measures.
-Based on the first condition of UE principle (\newref{Equation}{eq:1}), we calculate the difference of average delay (AD) of the network between the predicted flow and the solution obtained from the optimizer as follows:
+Based on the first condition of the UE principle (\newref{Equation}{eq:1}), we calculate the difference of average delay (AD) of the network between the predicted flow and the solution obtained from the optimizer as follows:

-In other words, a smaller difference, ideally close to zero, indicates a better-performing model.
+In other words, a smaller difference, ideally close to zero, indicates a better-performing model. {To address the potential scaling effects of the denominator, we additionally examined the distribution of magnitude of the excess cost relative to mean travel times, per-OD pair in \ref{AppA}.}

 Other metrics to evaluate model performance include: mean absolute error (MAE), mean absolute percentage error (MAPE): where ${f^{r, z}_p}^*$ and $\hat{f}^{r, z}_p$ respectively represent the "ground truth" (optimal value) and predicted value of path flow, $y$ represents the total number of feasible paths of all OD pairs.
 It is important to note that while link flows may be unique, path flows are not necessarily so.
 In particular, when the network is homogeneous, it is not possible to establish a definitive "ground truth" for the distribution of path flows.
 In such cases, the only means of validating the results is through the use of quality indicators.